Bug report #19545

 Anytime QGIS is restarted, it returns to the small map area.

-#3 Updated by Garth Fletcher about 2 years ago
+#3 Updated by Garth Fletcher over 2 years ago

 When QGIS starts up, changing the project window dimensions (by dragging to lower right corner) also causes the startup Recent Projects window in its center to scale to maintain its (small) proportion.